As a modern HOA in the digital era, your HOA has zero reason to limit communications to the traditional flyers and annual...

-In just a few months, association-governed communities will need to have their budget mapped out for 2014.
+In just a few months, association-governed communities will need to have their budget mapped out for the new year.
 If your neighborhood hasn’t gotten around to crunching numbers and doesn’t retain the services of an HOA management and condo management company, working with a community management professional will help expedite the planning process and ensure sound financial decisions are made.
-Whether the board develops a budget on its own or uses the services of an HOA manager, the plan should include the following measures.
+Whether the board develops a budget on its own or uses the services of an HOA manager, creating the annual budget should include the following measures.

 Prioritize Community Projects